seibelj/react-simple-markdown-editor/README.md

 ### Installation
 `npm install react-simple-markdown-editor`

-### Customizable
+### Features

-Modify CSS easily with props, or add custom classes and modify CSS easily with stylesheets.
-You can also customize which buttons are shown.
+ - Entirely customizable.
+Modify CSS easily with props, or add custom classes and modify CSS with stylesheets.
+Define which buttons are visible.
+ - The only package dependencies are `react` and `lodash`, minimizing risk.

 ### Usage